-- (1) through (3) Reserved - (4) When Made.
-If a defendant desires preparation of a presentence report and its review by the court prior to entry of a guilty plea or acceptance of a plea agreement by the court, he shall obtain from the clerk request and waiver forms and execute the same. - (5) Confidentiality.
+(1) through (3) Reserved

+(4) When Made.
+If a defendant desires preparation of a presentence report and its review by the court prior to entry of a guilty plea or acceptance of a plea agreement by the court, the defendant shall execute an appropriate request and waiver.

+(5) Confidentiality.
 Each copy of a probation department presentence report which this court has or does make available to the United States Parole Commission, the Bureau of Prisons, the United States Sentencing Commission or any other agency for any reason whatever constitutes a confidential court document and shall be presumed to remain under the continuing control of the court during the time that such presentence report is in the temporary custody of any of those agencies.
-Such copy of the presentence report shall be loaned to such agency, the Parole Commission, and the Bureau of Prisons only for the purpose of enabling those agencies to carry out their official functions, including parole release and supervision, and shall be returned to this court after such use, or earlier upon the request of this court.
+Such copy of the presentence report shall be provided to such agency only for the purpose of enabling the agency to carry out its official functions.